Creamy Asparagus Soup with Roasted Pepper Puree

 Pureed silken tofu gives this soup a creamy texture without adding much fat.
 And because tofu has little flavor, it doesn't affect the soup's taste.

-- 1 medium uncooked potato(es), peeled and diced
+uncooked potato(es)1 medium, peeled and diced

-- 1/8 tsp cayenne pepper, or to taste
+cayenne pepper⅛ tsp, or to taste

-In a medium saucepan, bring broth, potato, onion, garlic, salt and cayenne pepper to a boil over medium-high heat; cover, reduce heat to low and simmer for 3 minutes.
+- In a medium saucepan, bring broth, potato, onion, garlic, salt and cayenne pepper to a boil over medium-high heat; cover, reduce heat to low and simmer for 3 minutes.
 Add asparagus; cover and simmer until vegetables are tender, about 5 minutes.
 Remove from heat and cool slightly.

-Meanwhile, puree roasted peppers in a blender until smooth.
+- Meanwhile, puree roasted peppers in a blender until smooth.
 Spoon pureed peppers into a small bowl; set aside.
 Rinse blender.

-Puree asparagus mixture and tofu in blender until smooth (or use an immersion blender in saucepan but be careful not to splatter hot liquid).
+- Puree asparagus mixture and tofu in blender until smooth (or use an immersion blender in saucepan but be careful not to splatter hot liquid).

-Ladle soup into bowls and drizzle pepper puree over top; swirl into soup with a knife.
+- Ladle soup into bowls and drizzle pepper puree over top; swirl into soup with a knife.
 Serve hot or cold.
 Yields about 1 1/2 cups of soup and 1 1/2 tablespoons of pepper puree per serving.